bernardoct/WaterPaths/src/InputFileParser/README.md

 1. All water sources parsers are to publicly extend the WaterSourceParser class, located in [src/InputFileParser/Base/WaterSourceParser.h](https://github.com/bernardoct/WaterPaths/tree/inputFileParser/src/InputFileParser/Base).
 2. Variables for all variables that may be used in any constructor of the relevant water source must be declared in the header file for persistence and organization.
 3. The parsing of the data from the *block* variable is to be centralized and performed in the method *parseVariables(vector\<vector\<string\>\> &block, int line_no, int n_realizations, int n_weeks)*.
 The *parseVariables* loops through *block* and stores in class variables declared in the header copies of its strings converted to the appropriate formats---useful functions for the conversion of strings to doubles, ints and vectors are *stoi(string var)*, *stod(string var)*, and *Utils::tokenizeString*.
 After a line (vector\<string\> in block) is read, its index is to be stored in a vector, say *vector<unsigned long> rows_read*.
 Lastly, the function *cleanBlock(block, rows_read);* must be called at the very bottom of *parseVariables* so that the read parameters are deleted from the block to allow for later checking for unread parameters.
-A call to the *function WaterSourceParser::parseVariables* can be added to the beginning of the new *MyNewParser::parseVariables* function to avoid coding the parsing of common variables such as name, bonds, etc. Below is an example of the parseVariables function:
+A call to the *function WaterSourceParser::parseVariables* can be added to the beginning of the new *MyNewParser::parseVariables* function to avoid coding the parsing of common variables such as name, bond, etc. Below is an example of the parseVariables function:

 ```cpp
 void NewClassParser::parseVariables(vector<vector<string>> &block, int n_realizations, int n_weeks) {